 The Veteran Advocacy Project at the Urban Justice Center provides free legal services to low-income veterans, with a focus on those living with Post Traumatic Stress, Traumatic Brain Injury, and substance abuse problems.

-Your donation directly supports our work to end the financial exploitation of the criminal legal system and those it touches.
+Your donation directly supports our work to dismantle the prison industrial complex and end the exploitation of those it touches.